Back to Home

 A guest who purchased their own ticket.
 Self-pay guests have special protections:

-• Cannot be removed by table captains (only by admins or themselves)
+• Cannot be removed by table captains (only by admins)

 • Cannot be reassigned by others